 Also make a list of all medications or supplements you're taking or any allergies you have.
 Write down questions to ask your doctor.
 Some basic questions include:

-- Can I do anything to prevent this condition?
+- How did I develop this condition?

 - Do I need to take medicine?